ryan-griego/trizify/README.md

 ## Getting Started

-To get started with Chat RRG, you'll need to have Node.js and npm installed on your machine.
+To get started with TRIZify, you'll need to have Node.js and npm installed on your machine.
 Once you have these, follow the steps below:

 1. Clone the repository to your local machine using `git clone`.